JohnDeved/REPO_Shop_Items_in_Level/README.md

 ![R E P O](https://github.com/user-attachments/assets/11f842b2-cf3f-4f8f-9df7-52eefbc8cdf7)

 ## ✨ Overview
 This mod enhances gameplay by allowing upgrade items and drones (normally only available in shops) to spawn throughout levels as findable loot.
-Hunt for valuable upgrades as you explore!
+Hunt for valuable upgrade items as you explore!

 ## 🔑 Key Features
 - **Multiplayer Friendly**: Only the host needs the mod installed
 - **Configurable**: Adjust spawn rates and toggle features to your preference

-## ⚙️ Configuration
-Configure the mod through the BepInEx config file:

 ## ⚙️ Configuration
 Configure the mod through the BepInEx config file: